todvora/todvora.github.io/_posts/2015-03-14-hunting-for-the-oom-bug.md

 With all the modern hardware is easy to overlook, that something has gone wrong.
 My working computer (i7, 16G RAM) should be fast enough to run simple test suite of 350 tests.
 But one day, the tests started to failing.
 The OutOfMemory error happened every time.
 Initially I thought, that one of the latest tests is to blame.
 But reverting several commits back didn't helped.
 The error was still there.
 It has to be something tricky, that slowly eats all the memory.
 With every added test it slows the whole suite down.
 How can you find it?

 ### Visualize your VM
 Luckily there is a tool included in JDK distribution, that helps you detect regressions like this.
-It's called [Java VisualVM](http://visualvm.java.net/).
-It connects to JVM and displays memory/CPU usage, threads, heap and most important - the types and counts of objects, that stays in the memory.
+It's called [Java VisualVM](http://visualvm.java.net/), connects to JVM and displays memory/CPU usage, threads, heap, the types and count of objects in the memory.

 ![Memory consumption, failing tests](/images/oom/graph_failed.png)

 All the symptoms are there - memory consumption is quickly rising, the GC runs more and more often, the CPU goes crazy.
-Lets see, what are the objects in our memory.
+Let's see, what are the objects in our memory.

 ![Memory dump, tests failing](/images/oom/memory_failed.png)

 ### Mockito to blame?

 My tests use the [Mockito framework](http://mockito.org/).
 I love Mockito.
 Simple, elegant and powerful.
 But 2 500 000 of [InvocationImpl](https://github.com/mockito/mockito/blob/master/src/org/mockito/internal/invocation/InvocationImpl.java) objects is too much.
-These objects holds all the information about mock invocations.
-Mainly for later verification.
-Usually something like this:
+These objects hold all the information about mock invocations.
+Usually for later verification:

 ```